-Introduction to Multimedia is a course that will acquaint the student with multimedia design principles as well as multimedia creation and manipulation.
-This class introduces multimedia hardware and software used most often by web developers creating web pages which techniques will be covered to provide more user interaction.
+Advanced Multimedia Authoring is a continuation of WEB 111 - Introduction to multimedia user.
+Advanced scripting techniques will be covered to provide more user interaction.
 The Internet will be used to access resources.
 A multimedia project utilizing advanced scripting will be required.
+Prerequisite: WEB 101, WEB 111